A Capacity-building Toolkit

 At the end of course and after successfully completing the final quiz, participants will be granted a certificate of participation.

-The toolkit is composed of 4 training modules, each module has examples of international good practices and highlights the role that employers’ organizations play in each thematic area.
+The toolkit is composed of 14 training modules, each module has examples of international good practices and highlights the role that workers’ organizations play in each thematic area.